dylanelliotttamu/letkf-hybrid-speedy-grace-training-edition-original/README.md

 ### 3. Assimilate!

 Go to the `letkf/run` directory and first run `bash init.sh`.
 This builds the LETKF executable and sets up the output folders.
 Then run `bash run_cycle.sh double` to perform data assimilation with the double precision model or `bash run_cycle.sh reduced` to perform it with the reduced precision model.
 The output of the assimilation will be stored in `DATA/ensemble`.

+After training and when ready to run the hybrid model use run_cycle_hybrid_faster.sh and adjust the correct paths to the weights in mod_reservoir.f90 in the hybrid directory.

 ## Changing parameters